dready92/PHP-on-Couch/doc/couch_document.md

         }
     }

 and another document that got the id "some_doc".
-We load the "some_doc" document as a couchDocument object:
+We load the "some_doc" document as a CouchDocument object:

-    $doc = couchDocument::getInstance($client,"some_doc");
+    $doc = CouchDocument::getInstance($client,"some_doc");

-We can then request couchDB to parse this document through a show function :
+We can then request CouchDB to parse this document through a show function :

     $html = $doc->show("clean","html");
     // html should contain "<p>ID: some_doc, rev: 3-2342342346</p>"

-The show method is a proxy method to the **getShow()** method of **couchClient**.
+The show method is a proxy method to the **getShow()** method of **CouchClient**.

 Updating a document using update handlers
 =========================================

 The **update($id,$name,$additionnal_params)** method allows to use the CouchDB [update handlers](http://wiki.apache.org/couchdb/Document_Update_Handlers) feature to update an existing document.
-The couchDocument object shouldd have an id for this to work !
-Please see **couchClient** *updateDoc* method for more infos.
+The CouchDocument object shouldd have an id for this to work !
+Please see **CouchClient** *updateDoc* method for more infos.